SAMtoBAM/fusemblr/README.md

 **_fusemblr_** is a pipeline wrapper designed for the assembly of complex genomes using nanopore reads and paired-end illumina

 **_fusemblr_**  was designed for the <i>Fusarium oxysporum</i> assembly project (hence the name) <br/>
-The pipeline uses Nanopore (the longer and higher coverage the better); paired-end illumina reads and PacBio is optional <br/>
+The pipeline only requires Nanopore reads (the longer and higher coverage the better) and an estimation of genome size <br/>
+Paired-end illumina reads and PacBio is optional <br/>

 <i>Notably: Providing both illumina PacBio Hifi had very little impact on the resulting assemblies using our _Fusarium oxysporum_ datasets as we used recent ONT basecalled data, had high coverage and a good subset of long reads.</i>